-FORM 1 0-K ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Do OR , ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from Commission file number Mataon Ina Matson, (Exact name of registrant as spe Hawaii 99-0032630 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 1411 Sand Island F Honolulu, HI 9 (Address of principal executive 6819 (808) 848-12 (Registrant's telephone number, Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, without par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Number of shares of Common Stock outs 43,119,933 Aggregate market value of Common Stock hele \$1,368,198,9 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 4 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 of or Section 15(d) of the Act.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by 12 months (or for such shorter period that the registrant was required to file such reports), an No \Box Indicate by check mark whether the registrant has submitted electronically and posted on its and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for stayes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation 8 knowledge, in definitive proxy or information statements incorporated by reference in Part II Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the B Large accelerated filer ⊠ Accelerated filer \square Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 o of the Exchange Act).
-Yes 🗆 No 🗷 Documents Incorporated By Reference The following document is incorporated by reference in Part III of the Annual Report of on Form 10-K to the extent described therein: Proxy statement for the annual meeting of shareholders of Matson, Inc. to be held April 27, 2017.

-TABLE OF CONTENTS
+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \mathbf{X}

+For the fiscal year ended December 31, 2016

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+> Commission file number 001-34187

+(Exact name of registrant as specified in its charter)

+Hawaii

+(State or other jurisdiction of incorporation or organization)

+1411 Sand Island Parkway

+Honolulu, HI 96819 (Address of principal executive offices and zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock, without par value

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Number of shares of Common Stock outstanding at February 21, 2017:

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer ⊠

+(Do not check if a smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No

+Documents Incorporated By Reference

+The following document is incorporated by reference in Part III of the Annual Report on Form 10-K to the extent described therein: Proxy statement for the annual meeting of shareholders of Matson, Inc. to be held April 27, 2017.

+(I.R.S.
+Employer Identification No.)

+e of each exchange on which registered

+New York Stock Exchange

+Aggregate market value of Common Stock held by non-affiliates at June 30, 2016:

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's

+Non-accelerated filer \Box

+Smaller reporting company

+Accelerated filer \Box

+Page